-Any decision to either increase or decrease financial assurances shall become final within fifteen (15) days, unless appealed to the Planning Commission within that fifteen (15)- day period, as provided in Article 11 of this chapter.
+Any decision to either increase or decrease financial assurances shall become final within fifteen (15) days, unless appealed to the Board of Supervisors within that fifteen (15) day period, as provided in Article 11 of this chapter.

-The review of existing financial assurances shall not be considered a project within the meaning of CEQA, pursuant to the exemption granted under Section 2770(c) of the Act. (§ 1, Ord.
-1191, eff.
-September 5, 1996, as amended by § 2, Ord.
-1407, eff.
-April 28, 2011)
+The review of existing financial assurances shall not be considered a project within the meaning of CEQA, pursuant to the exemption granted under Section 2770(c) of the Act.